flashwing-04/showtime-website-project-archive/content/ss20/bachelor/b2-vrForFuture/_index.md

 +++

 {{<section title="Hunters Paths">}}
 We call our game "Hunters Paths".
-In the first level introduces the first mechanic, which is climbing.
+The first level introduces the first mechanic, which is climbing.
-After you passed the quest the second mechanic in level 2 is "hunting".
-You can decide if you hunt with sword or more immersive with bow and arrow.
-In the end there will we a final hunt against a strong animal.
+After you passed the quest, the second mechanic in level 2 is "hunting".
+You can decide if you hunt with a sword or more immersive with bow and arrow.
+In the end there will be a final hunt against a strong animal.
 {{</section>}}

 {{<section title="Oculus Quest">}}